 Drone photography can really spice up a dive travel photographer’s portfolio.
 It adds another element, dimension and a unique perspective.
 Safety is a primary concern with drone photography.
 Preparation, precaution and planning is very important.
 Become quite familiar with the aircraft, software and controller before taking it to a travel destination.

-● Plan your still shot as well as video clips.
+- Plan your still shots as well as video clips.
 Think ahead.
 Avoid shooting random images and video clips.

 Drones come in many shapes and sizes.
 Some are very lightweight and compact making traveling with them fairly easy.
 However, larger drones can be quite challenging to transport.